1922: The Council's Formation

 1920s-1930s: Establishing a Foundation of Excellence

 The Chicago Council remained virtually the only voice on foreign affairs in the Midwest throughout the 1920s and 1930s.
-At a time when the mass media paid little attention to world events, the Council was the most reliable source of international news and analysis.
+At a time when the mass media paid little attention to world events, the Council was the region's most reliable source of international news and analysis.
 In 1930 the Council began broadcasting discussions of foreign affairs and luncheon speeches over WGN radio.
-Regular luncheon meetings and public lectures featuring distinguished international personalities and experts were highly popular, often drawing thousands of guests.
+Regular meetings and public lectures featuring distinguished international personalities and experts, often drew thousands of guests.

 British Economist John Maynard Keynes, U.S. President Herbert Hoover, French Wartime Premier Georges Clemenceau, former German Chancellor Heinrich Bruening